usnistgov/ARIAC_docs/docs/competition/challenges.rst

 Faulty Parts Challenge
 ----------------------

 Faulty parts are parts that are not suitable for use in the competition.
-If an order is submitted with faulty parts, these parts are not considered for scoring.
+If an order is submitted with faulty parts, the score for that order will be zero.
 Faulty parts are identified by quality control sensors, which are attached to AGVs.
 This challenge will only occur for kitting orders.

 The goal of this challenge is to test the ability of the CCS to: